cameronntaylor/cameronntaylor.github.io/index.md

 # About Me

-I am an economics PhD student at the Stanford Graduate School of Business.
-My research is generally in applied microeconomics where I utilize a mixture of causal inference, machine learning and optimization methods to answer unique research questions.
+I am an economist and machine learning engineer at Instacart.
+I graduated with my PhD in economics from Stanford GSB in January 2022.
+My research is/was generally in applied microeconomics where I utilize a mixture of causal inference, machine learning and optimization methods to answer unique research questions.
 I work on topics in labor, child welfare and families, education, and inequality.
-My job market paper focuses on understanding which foster children benefit most from placement with foster families relative to institutions and how that informs optimal foster care policy.
+My job market paper focused on understanding which foster children benefit most from placement with foster families relative to institutions and how that informs optimal foster care policy.

 Email: <cntaylor@stanford.edu>